Galapagos

 Are you considering a vacation in the Galapagos and overwhelmed by all your choices?
 Have all your questions answered by a Galapagos travel expert–someone who knows the Galapagos firsthand and by heart!

 May is often cited as the ideal month in terms of weather, water temperature, and wildlife.
-Our guides will tell you that their favorite months are April / May or December / January.
+Candidly, guides will tell you their favorite months are April / May or December / January.

-September is traditionally the least visited month, since many cruise ships and land operators shut down that month for annual dry dock or repairs.
+September is traditionally the least visited month; many cruise and land operators shut down in September for annual dry dock or repairs.
 Still, some visitors prefer to be in Galapagos at times when fewer people are in the islands.

 Without a doubt: The Galapagos Islands are an excellent destination for families.